Home » Jams, Jellies & Preserves » Small Batch Pear Ginger Jam (No Pectin)

 🔪How To Make Pear Ginger Jam

 1. Peel and core the pears.
-TIP: use this handy potato peeler to speed up the process!
+Use this handy potato peeler to speed up the process!
+For best results, weight pears AFTER peeling and coring.

-2. Dice pears into small cubes and place in a bowl.
+2. Dice pears into small cubes as pictured above and place in a bowl.

 3. Peel and finely mince fresh ginger.
 Alternatively, you can use this handy cheese grater.